 Do you have any additional thoughts or reflections regarding diversity, equity and inclusion at NC State and how you hope to see NC State changing in the coming years?

 As an NC State graduate, I have seen the growth and challenges NC State has faced from both sides.
-Although, our work has its ups and downs, we must all continue to challenge one another to create an inclusive environment.
+Although our work has its ups and downs, we must all continue to challenge one another to create an inclusive environment.
 To be able to do so, we must take the time to listen to one another, understand the challenges we currently face and work as a collective to create solutions.
 The solutions we create must involve all of the constituents of the university and continue to evolve over time.
-It is on us to speak and listen to our students and to understand their needs and what we can do elevate them to the next level.
+It is on us to speak and listen to our students and to understand their needs and what we can do to elevate them to the next level.